 The only major difference between the

-loops have 3 clauses within their syntax:- The initiation clause,
+forloops have 3 clauses within their syntax:- The initiation clause,

 - The conditional test clause,